Minimum University Requirements

 Achievement of a minimum B (3.0) grade point average in all courses on the approved Study Plan.
 A grade of C is allowed on the Study Plan; however, any grade below C, including C-, requires that the course be repeated with both grades computed in the grade point average.

-At least 32 quarter units for the master’s degree completed in residence at Cal State L.A.
+At least 21-semester units for the master’s degree completed in residence at Cal State L.A.

 Culminating Experience Requirement